keystone-engine/keystone-engine.github.io/keypatch.md

     - On Linux, the folder may be at `/opt/IDA/plugins/`

 `NOTE`
 - On Windows, if you get an error message from IDA about "fail to load the dynamic library", then your machine may miss the VC++ runtime library.
-Fix that by downloading & installing it from [Microsoft website](https://www.microsoft.com/en-gb/download/details.aspx?id=40784)
+Fix that by downloading & installing it from https://www.microsoft.com/en-gb/download/details.aspx?id=40784

 - On other \*nix platforms, the above error message means you do not have 32-bit Keystone installed yet.
 See [appendix section](#appendix-install-keystone-for-ida-pro) below for more instructions to fix this.